-The Offshore Special Regulation are administered by the World Sailing Special Regulation Sub-Committee whose terms of reference are as follows: (www.sailing.org/regulations) World Sailing Regulation 6.9.8.3 - The Special Regulations Sub-Committee shall: (a) be responsible for the maintenance, revision and changes to the World
+The Offshore Special Regulation are administered by the World Sailing Special Regulation Sub-Committee whose terms of reference are as follows: (www.sailing.org/regulations)

+World Sailing Regulation 6.9.8.3 - The Special Regulations Sub-Committee shall:

-(a) be responsible for the maintenance, revision and changes to the World Sailing Offshore Special Regulations governing offshore racing, under licence from ORC Ltd. Such changes shall be biennial with revised editions published in January of each even year, except that matters of an urgent nature affecting safety may be dealt with by changes to the Regulations on a shorter time scale; (b) monitor developments in offshore racing relative to the standards of safety and seaworthiness.
+(a) be responsible for the maintenance, revision and changes to the World Sailing Offshore Special Regulations governing offshore racing, under licence from ORC Ltd. Such changes shall be biennial with revised editions published in January of each even year, except that matters of an urgent nature affecting safety may be dealt with by changes to the Regulations on a shorter time scale;

+(b) monitor developments in offshore racing relative to the standards of safety and seaworthiness.

-Any queries please E-Mail: technical@isaf.co.uk
+Any queries please E-Mail: technical@sailing.org